 Since opening in 1959, the National Museum of Western Art has been collecting and introducing Western art.
-At the National Museum of Western Art, you can see many art works in several buildings and exhibition rooms.
+You can see many artworks in several buildings and exhibition rooms at the National Museum of Western Art.
 In addition to permanent exhibition works, special exhibition rooms introduce Western art of various countries and times.
 Based on Le Corbusier’s concept, the new building and printmaking drawing exhibition room are designed by Japanese architect Kunio Maekawa with an image spreading from the main building.

-At the National Museum of Western Art, the collection called “Matsukata Collection” is the core of the exhibition.
+At the National Museum of Western Art, the collection called “Matsukata Collection” is the exhibition’s core.
 Western paintings from the late Middle Ages to the beginning of the 20th century and French modern sculptures centered on Rodin are displayed throughout the year in the main building, new building, front yard.

-“Matsukata Collection” is about 370 artworks collected in various parts of Europe from Taisho to Showa era by Mr. Kojiro Matsukata who was the president of the Kawasaki shipbuilding.
-For permanent exhibits, images and commentaries are published on the website of the National Museum of Western Art.
+“Matsukata Collection” is about 370 artworks collected in various parts of Europe from the Taisho to Showa era by Mr. Kojiro Matsukata, the Kawasaki president shipbuilding.
+For permanent exhibits, images and commentaries are published on the National Museum of Western Art’s website.